 Ramp enables your business to implement its expense policy right into the platform.
 This enables businesses to properly control spend across the company.
 Here are the different components of your expense policy and how to set them up.
-You can manage any of the below using the Spend Controls tab in the Settings bar in your Ramp dashboard.
+You can manage any of the below using the Expense Policy tab in the Settings bar in your Ramp dashboard.

 - Upload your Expense Policy Document - requirements to sign an expense policy document.

-- Define Approval Workflows - approvals for card issuance, reimbursements, and bills.
+- Define Approval Workflows - approvals for card issuance, reimbursements, bills and transaction reviews.

 - Define your Spend Guidelines - alerts that will trigger if employees spend on the wrong thing.